 When can I buy health insurance?

-Outside of open enrollment, you need to have a special qualifying event to purchase health insurance (i.e. having a baby, getting married, or losing a job).
+Outside of open enrollment, you need to experience a special qualifying event to purchase health insurance (i.e. having a baby, getting married, or losing a job).

 What does it cover?

-The Affordable Care Act requires that each plan cover essential health benefits, which includes free preventative care, including basic vaccines, screenings and doctor visits.
+The Affordable Care Act (ACA) requires that each plan cover essential health benefits, which includes free preventative care, coverage for prescription drugs, mental health care, and emergency services.

 How can I choose a plan?